graue/luasynth/README.md

 The C version is fragile, contains repetitive boilerplate code and is written in terms of memory allocation, pointers and buffers.
-In contrast, the Lua code is simple and elegant, closely resembling a mathematical description of what the effect works.
+In contrast, the Lua code is simple and elegant, closely resembling a mathematical description of what the effect does.
 It also has the potential to one day run in web browsers, using [compilation to JavaScript](https://github.com/mherkender/lua.js) and the Web Audio API.